jetdeploy/documentation/docs/source/in-memory-db.md

 - __External Endpoint__

-  It is the external endpoint of your database instance, reachable by your laptop, external services or apps running out of JetDeploy infrastructure. `<External-Host>`:`<External-Port>` you find here can be used to connect by client utilities (_psql_ for PostgreSQL, _mysql_ for MariaDB/MySQL) for database administration tasks.
+  It is the external endpoint of your database instance, reachable by your laptop, external services or apps running out of JetDeploy infrastructure. `<External-Host>`:`<External-Port>` you find here can be used to connect by client utilities (_redis-cli_ for Redis) for database administration tasks.

   ```{note}
   Visible only when <span><img src="/_static/images/expose.png" alt="Expose" width="60px"></span> action done